HelmutZechmann/HelmutZechmann.github.io/_posts/2015-03-01-Socks-Proxy.md

 ## Easy SSH access

-Fist you neeed to setup passwordless ssh access using a public key.
+First you need to setup passwordless ssh access using a public key.
 Refer to [this guide](http://www.thegeekstuff.com/2008/11/3-steps-to-perform-ssh-login-without-password-using-ssh-keygen-ssh-copy-id/) to setup ssh access using ssh keys.

-To enable easy ssh access to a machine (this is not limited to hadoop), add a section like this to your ~/.ssh/conig
+To enable easy ssh access to a machine (this is not limited to hadoop), add a section like this to your ~/.ssh/config

 ```bash
 # demoproject staging cluster